 The Difference Between a Travel NP and a Travel RN

-Although they might sound interchangeable, Travel NPs and Travel RNs are quite different.
-Here’s a look at what differentiates these roles — an a guide to help you figure out which path is right for you.
+Although they might sound interchangeable, travel NPs and travel RNs are quite different.
+Here’s a look at what differentiates these roles — a guide to help you figure out which path is right for you.

-As a Travel RN, you only need to obtain one license in each state.
+As a traveling registered nurse, you only need to obtain one license in each state.
 If you are part of a compact state, then the licensing process can be pretty quick and easy.

-As a Travel NP, you often have to obtain two to three licenses per state.
+As a traveling nurse practitioner, you often have to obtain two to three licenses per state.
 You need the RN license, the ARNP one, and sometimes a prescribing license to order medications.
 Since more licenses as an NP are needed, the licensing process can take much longer.

-As a Travel NP, you hwill also have to make sure your DEA certificate is changed to each state you work in or you will not be able to prescribe controlled substances.
+As a travel NP, you will also have to make sure your DEA certificate is changed to each state you work in or you will not be able to prescribe controlled substances.